-Table 2 provides details regarding the 2020 and 2019 performance of Growth Income Investment portfolio.
+Table 2 provides details regarding the 2022 and 2021 performance of Growth Income Investment portfolio.
 The table provides a comparison of Market Growth and the Weighted Average Yield to Maturity (WAYM).
 The growth portfolio can be affected positively and negatively from market conditions.
-As you can see above, though the market was significantly impacted by the Covid-19 pandemic, by the end of 2020 the market did experience a modest increase.
+As you can see above, market values in 2022 are currently above growth holdings, although not performing as well as 2021.
+As you will read below, the County's Investment manager identified this trend for us in 2022, and subsequently recommended the liquidation of three growth Principal Protected Notes (PPNs).

 The Market Growth above reflects investment value increases as of December 31st.
 As previously mentioned, a substantial portion of the invested funds will not generate income until maturity or sold, it is important to recognize these changes in value over the life of the investment.
 Realized and unrealized gains or losses are based on the difference between the cost (book) and market value (current market price) of securities at any point in time.
+In May 2022, upon review by the Investment Committee and with the assistance/advice of the County's Investment manager, the County liquidated three growth investment Principle Protected Notes with a combined principal of \$57M, and reinvested both the principal and \$10.7M return into three new seven-year growth investments totalling \$67.7M.
+This realized return is shown in Table 3 below: